svdoever/svdoever.github.io/src/pages/Sitecore_demo_portal_sitecore_cli.md

 If you are working on a project with multiple developers, and have a project repository, follow the installation steps described by the [Sitecore documentation](https://doc.sitecore.com/xp/en/developers/102/developer-tools/install-sitecore-command-line-interface.html).

-## Testing the login on our XM Cloud instance
+## Testing the login on our Sitecore XM 10.2 instance

 When we try to execute the `sitecore login` command shown above (without `dotnet` in front of it, Sitecore CLI is now globally installed) we get the following error: